alex-af/krsk-med-site/README.md

 # krsk-med-site
-Information for medical sites of Krasnayarsky kray
+Information for medical sites of Krasnoyarsky kray